innabel/HTMLGenerator/README.md

 Please, mind that the output "SourceFile.html" is not included in this repo, you can run the program in your IDE and generate the file as a result;

+This application was created to practice swing library functions, needs to be refactored and improved according to OOP principles.